MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libgfx-blockwraps.md

 -- Changes the texture of the wrapper, if it exists. gfx.blockwraps.set_texture(id: int, texture: str)

+-- Gets the wrapper position if it exists.
+-- Returns the wrapper position. gfx.blockwraps.get_texture(id: int)

+-- Gets the texture of the wrapper, if it exists.
+-- Returns the wrapper texture. gfx.blockwraps.get_texture(id: int)

 -- Checks the existence of the wrapper.
 -- Returns true/false depending on the wrapper existence. gfx.blockwraps.is_alive(id: int)